rmavis/go-STAR/readme.md

     3) tar -xzvf DIR.tar.gz
        unix, tar, unzip

 That's the "Retrieving" part of `star`.
-Depending on your config (or command line flags) you can then pipe the string on the numbered line to `pbcopy`, `open`, or any other external tool you like.
+Depending on your config (or command line flags) you can then pipe the string on the numbered line(s) to a script and do whatever you'd like with it.

 The "Archiving" part is done like this: